elliotclowes/learnt.me/Articles Read/2024-04/Article — The Inner Scorecard- How Warren Buffett Mastered Life.md

 In order to feel fulfilled, you must deserve the success you achieve.
 And the only person that can tell you if you deserved success is you.
 You know.

-Our dissatisfaction with ourselves will always trump the satisfaction we feel with false rewards.
-We must, [as Charlie Munger puts it](https://fs.blog/2016/04/munger-operating-system/), _earn and deserve the success we desire_.